turbolagged/ielts-live-batch/README.md

 - Testimonials
 - About

-## Challanged Faced
+## Challenges Faced

-- Dynamic html does not render as we want it to be as angular removes some content for safety purpose.
-So I had to use angular pipes to make the html usable in the template
+- Dynamic HTML does not render as expected because Angular removes certain content for security reasons.
+As a result, I had to use Angular pipes to make the HTML usable in the template